 One of those pieces of state-tracking information is a flag that essentially just means "there's a synchronization in progress right now."
 This is used to prevent multiple synsync processes from colliding with each other while trying to mirror data to the same destination repository.
 Now, generally you won't need to pay any attention whatsoever to any of these special properties (all of which begin with the prefix syn:sync-).
 Occasionally, though, if a synchronization fails unexpectedly, Subversion never has a chance to remove this particular state flag.
 This causes all future synchronization attempts to fail because it appears that a synchronization is still in progress when, in fact, none is.
-Fortunately, recovering from this situation is easy to do.
-In Subversion 1.7, you can use the newly introduced --steal-lock option with synsync's commands.
-In previous Subversion versions, you need only to remove the sync-lock property which serves as this flag from revision 0 of the mirror repository:
+Fortunately, recovering from this situation is as simple as removing the sync-lock property which serves as this flag from revision 0 of the mirror repository: